-In grooming dogs to require a lot of expertise as well as a wide range of equipment.
-Here is a list of best grooming equipments for Russian bear dog.
+Grooming dogs require a lot of expertise as well as a wide range of equipment.
+Here is a list of the best grooming equipment for Russian bear dogs.

-Here is a best and perfect Grooming kit for your Caucasian Ovcharka.
+Here is the best and perfect Grooming kit for your Caucasian Ovcharka.

 Caucasian Ovcharka Grooming table

 For many pet owners, grooming is a necessary chore.
 So dogs and cats shy away from the rough bristles of a regular brush.
 If you have a sensitive, try him or her with one of these pet grooming gloves.
-Gloves is a most important equipment for Caucasian Ovcharka grooming so if you love your dog then use this.
+Gloves is the most important equipment for Caucasian Ovcharka grooming, so if you love your dog, use them.

-Proper dental health care is as important for every dog similarly it is very important for the Caucasian shepherd dog.
+Proper dental health care is important for every dog; similarly, it is very important for the Caucasian shepherd dog.
 Brush your pet’s teeth at least 2 or 3 times a week.
-You get special toothpaste and toothbrush for dogs and your vet can guide you on how to use them.
-If you don’t attend to your pet’s teeth, he can experience tartar build up.
-This can lead to gum disease and tooth loss.
+You get special toothpaste and toothbrush for dogs, and your vet can guide you on how to use them.
+If you don’t attend to your pet’s teeth, he can experience tartar build-up.
+It can lead to gum disease and tooth loss.
 Not only that, bad teeth can affect other parts of the body too.

 Love & affection

 Love and affection are useful for every dog.
-If you give a love and affection to your Caucasian Shepherd than the dog will love you back.
-Your Caucasian Shepherd puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Suppose you give love and affection to your Caucasian Shepherd, then the dog will love you back.
+Your Caucasian Shepherd puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, many healthy foods are available on the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young Russian bear dog is not a hearty eater as most breeds his size.
-He must often encourage with meat juices or bacon grease mix in the food to entice him to eat.
+He must often encourage meat juices or bacon grease mix in the food to entice him to eat.